Plans have been approved for the expansion of Ag Processing Inc. in Hastings, according to an announcement from the company Tuesday.

 AGP plans to spend roughly $100 million on a major expansion for its soybean processing plant.

-AGP CEO Keith Spackler says this project will also help the
+AGP CEO Keith Spackler says this project will also help the firm remain competitive.

 He said, "AGP continues to invest in areas that enhance our long-term competitiveness and our overall processing platform."
 He also made note of the company's strong connection with the community and the positive market conditions at the Hastings location.

 Brad Davis, chairman on AGP's Board of Directors, said, "The board believes this investment in Hastings will be positive for our member cooperatives."